michal-jamula/Metflix/README.md

     - Created user registration (and basic form-verification) functionality
     - Made admin_users and admin_user_single pages display data dynamically based on database data
 - 23/10/2022
-  - Fixed errors given to the user while registering
+  - Fixed errors given to the user while registering - now the user is able to see which field contains errors.
+- 24/10/2022
+  - Made the "User" table interactable by implementing pagination and sorting, admin is also able to access information about single user (that page is still to be completed)
+  - Implemented H2 database instead of PostgreSQL to make it easier for anyone trying this program on their own computer
+    - The H2 database runs in-memory, injects data from .SQL files and drops data when program is shut down
+  - Implemented "live reload" from devtools

 <br><br>